 Hospital chief executive officers are in charge of an entire hospital.
 They oversee all departments, manage staffing and budgeting, and work with donors to keep the hospital funded.
 CEOs must make tough decisions quickly and professionally, which requires strong interpersonal skills.

-While professors are known for giving lectures, they may also conduct research, oversee student research, act as advisors, and publish academic papers.
-Professors benefit from strong backgrounds in research, data collection, analysis, and communication.
+While professors are known for giving lectures, they may also conduct their own research, oversee student research, act as advisors, and publish academic papers.
+Professors rely on strong research, data collection, analysis, and communication skills.

 - Director of Operations